ticketbutler/mobile-app-test/README.md

 **Deliverables:**
 * Updated code files with Git commit history (delivered via Github or ZIP file).
-* A doc or text file including your rationale for the changes
+* A doc or text file including your rationale for the changes as the dot-points above specifies.

 ## Get started